Yes, stay-at-home moms need life insurance coverage.

 It may be that your life insurance policy may not cover all the costs involved in college education for your children, but it can lessen the blow substantially and reduces the potential reliance on borrowing money in order to fund years of education.

-A life insurance policy is also a good way to build up something of a nest egg in order to provide an inheritance for your children when you are no longer around.
+A life insurance policy is also a good way to build up something of a nest egg in order to provide an inheritance for your children when you reach your senior age are no longer around.
 Of course, an inheritance does not have to amount to millions of dollars.
 Simply leaving a reasonable lump sum is a good way to help your children move on in the world as they get older.